-Alongside the SSELP schools in our locality we have created a pyramid of support for children which ranges from all children at the class support level right up to children with the most complex needs who have an Education Health and Care Plan or a Statement.
-The Code of Practice, 2014 states that schools now only have a single category of need, SEN Support which is the number of children on their SEN register.
-However the Code of Practice, 2014 also gives schools the freedom to design their own graduated response and as a school we feel that a single category response is not in the interests of early identification in High Hazels Academy.
-Whilst in the pyramid below SEN Support and SEN Support Extra make up our official category of support, in actual fact our support pyramid has many more layers which will ensure all our children at High Hazels have the best provision to identify and cater for any additional needs swiftly and thoroughly.
+Alongside the SSELP schools in our locality we have created a pyramid of support for children which ranges from all children at the class support level right up to children with the most complex needs who have an Education Health and Care Plan.
+The Code of Practice, 2014 states that schools now only have a single category of need, SEN Support which includes children at SEN Support or children on a My Plan/Extended Support plan.